Aircloak/aircloak/air/docs/content/ops/upgrading.md

 ### Static analysis of columns

 From version `18.3.0` onwards, Insights Cloak performs an analysis of the columns in a data source when booting.
 The analysis determines which columns are likely to isolate users.
-A data source might contain columns that behave much like the `user-id` column without explicitly being a `user-id` column.
+Such columns have mostly user-specific values, and therefore behave much like the user-id column.
 Consider columns containing email addresses or social security numbers as examples.
 Columns that are deemed to be isolating get a set of extra restrictions applied to them.
 For more information, please consult the [Isolating columns](/sql/restrictions.md#isolating-columns) section of the restrictions chapter.